ravencbr600/CIS133DA-L7-Project/README.md

 # Lesson 7 Project
 The client from your previous lesson was impressed by your work and has hired you again.
 Within the next few weeks, they will be working with you closely to create a website for their new computer company.

 They have worked with you previously to create a template, now they have provided you with instructions on how to style the page.
-They plan to use the same style and structure for all pages in their web site, with stylistic changes to each web page so the content on the page appears unique but the structure of the web page is uniform across the entire web site.
+They plan to use the same style and structure for all pages on their website, with stylistic changes to each web page so the content on the page appears unique but the structure of the web page is uniform across the entire site.

-It is imperative for this lesson that you preview your template page in VS Studio Code so that you can see your changes in real time.
+It is imperative for this lesson that you **preview** your template page in VS Studio Code so that you can see your changes in real time.
 The preview panel in VS Code will automatically update your website every time you save your page in VS Code, therefore you should save after each change you make.

 ## Project Prep
 1. If you haven't done so already, clone the repo to your computer within your course folder.